404Club/cribble-web/README.md

 # 🏆 cribble.dev

-> A worldwide leaderboard for AI-powered developers
+> A worldwide leaderboard for AI-powered developers.
+Be in the leaderboard by doing what you love :)

-Beautiful, minimal landing page for the upcoming AI usage tracking platform.
-Built with Next.js 14, Tailwind CSS, and interactive cursor effects.

 ## ✨ Features